Letting the tiger out of its cage: bosonic coding without concatenation: Code construction: infinite support

-Higher-order Fock-space polynomials provide simple realizations of higher-order \(Z\)-type gates for both finite and infinite-dimensional tiger encodings.
+Higher-order polynomials of occupation number operators provide simple realizations of higher-order \(Z\)-type gates for both finite and infinite-dimensional tiger encodings.
 Their actions are most easily understood in terms of \(Z\)-type codewords \(|\overline{\ell}\rangle\), which are constrained to consist of Fock states \(|\mathbf{n}\rangle\) satisfying \(\mathbf{z}\cdot\hat{{\bf n}} \equiv \ell\), either modulo \(K\) for the qu\(K\)it case~\eqref{eq:zprojector-constraint} or exacly for the infinite-dimensional case~\eqref{eq:inf-dim-z-constraint}.

-A qu\(K\)it phase gate is implemented by the following "Kerr-effect" rotation \cite{girvin2014circuit} \begin{eqs} e^{i\frac{2\pi}{K}(\mathbf{z}\cdot\hat{{\bf n}})^{2}}|\overline{\ell}\rangle=e^{i\frac{2\pi}{K}\ell^{2}}|\overline{\ell}\rangle~. \end{eqs} This can be proven for the qu\(K\)it case by substituting \(\mathbf{z}\cdot\hat{{\bf n}} = mK + \ell\) for some non-negative integer \(m\).
+A qu\(K\)it phase gate is implemented by the following "Kerr-effect" rotation \cite{girvin2014circuit} \begin{eqs} e^{i\frac{2\pi}{K}(\mathbf{z}\cdot\hat{{\bf n}})^{2}}|\overline{\ell}\rangle=e^{i\frac{2\pi}{K}\ell^{2}}|\overline{\ell}\rangle . \end{eqs} This can be proven for the qu\(K\)it case by substituting \(\mathbf{z}\cdot\hat{{\bf n}} = mK + \ell\) for some non-negative integer \(m\).
 A similar operation yields a quadratic phase gate \cite{grimsmo2020quantum,rotorclifford} for the infinite-dimensional case.

-An entangling SUM gate of similar form acts as \begin{eqs} e^{i\frac{2\pi}{K}(\mathbf{z}\cdot\hat{{\bf n}})\otimes(\mathbf{z}\cdot\hat{{\bf n}})}|\overline{\ell_{1}},\overline{\ell_{2}}\rangle=e^{i\frac{2\pi}{K}\ell_{1}\ell_{2}}|\overline{\ell_{1}},\overline{\ell_{2}}\rangle~, \end{eqs} with its cousin for the infinite-dimensional case being a conditional phase gate \cite{rotorclifford}.
+An entangling SUM gate of similar form acts as \begin{eqs} e^{i\frac{2\pi}{K}(\mathbf{z}\cdot\hat{{\bf n}})\otimes(\mathbf{z}\cdot\hat{{\bf n}})}|\overline{\ell_{1}},\overline{\ell_{2}}\rangle=e^{i\frac{2\pi}{K}\ell_{1}\ell_{2}}|\overline{\ell_{1}},\overline{\ell_{2}}\rangle , \end{eqs} with its cousin for the infinite-dimensional case being a conditional phase gate \cite{rotorclifford}.